Latticecraft/Azure-ML-Accelerator/README.md

 The goal of this project is to generalize the activities found in most machine learning pipelines and package them up into a clean set of reusable pipelines that can then be adapted to many types of projects.

-Folder structure:

-> config

->> component

-YAML definitions for each pipeline step.

->> devops

-DevOps release pipeline exports for each pipeline.

->> environment

-Conda environment definition which is used for local/remote pipeline runs.

->> pipeline

-Pipeline YAML definitions.

->> resourcegroup

-ARM template which can be used to provision PaaS components.

-> src

->> commands

-Python wrappers for common tasks such as running pipelines and setting up environment.

->> pipeline

-Python code for each pipeline step.

 Functionality will continue to be added along with more advanced scenarios including the automated HTML5 dashboard.
 Please see http://latticecraft.ai for more information about current and planned features.

 ## Quickstart